ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_forms/how-to-2.md

 Then, click the OK button.
 Similarly, create the x64 solution platform

 ## Comparing the performance
 You will now compare the computation performance on x64 and Arm64 platforms.
-You will now compare the computation performance on x64 and Arm64 platforms.
 First, start the application in Release mode, and architecture set to x64:

 ![fig11](Figures/11.png)